uxdxdev/uxdxdev.github.io/content/blog/javascript-try-catch-finally-error-handling/index.md

 When the user selects an option from the dropdown and then clicks the search icon we use JavaScript to find the selected option and use it to open a specific popup page.
 There are as many different popup pages as there are options in the dropdown, and popup pages allow the user to search for specific information.

-The bug appeared when some refactoring was done to use a "list box" component or a "select" element in this component depending on some page context data.
+The bug appeared when some refactoring was done to use a "list box" component or a "select" element for the dropdown depending on some page context data.
 For example we went from using only a "select" element for all instances of the "multiple search page popup" component to using a "select" element or a "list box" component.

 ```html
 <select>